 The whole bungee jump and overnight stay in the nearby resorts cost about $128.

-The national parks of Nepal are the most diverse in the world, the thick, sweltering jungles of Chitwan National Park to the harsh arctic conditions in the world like Langtang National Park.
+The national parks of Nepal are the most diverse in the world, from the thick, sweltering jungles of Chitwan National Park to the harsh arctic conditions in the world, like Langtang National Park.
 A national park permit is mandatory, which costs about $16.55 per person.

 Some of the activities provided by the Chitwan National Park are:

 - Night Tower stays in the mid of the jungle – $50 per person.